Codex Athous Lavrensis

 The Codex Athous Laurae is a manuscript of the New Testament written in Greek uncial letters on parchment.
 It is designated by Ψ or 044 in the Gregory-Aland numbering of New Testament manuscripts, and δ 6 in the von Soden numbering of New Testament Manuscripts.
 The manuscript has many gaps in the text, as well as containing handwritten notes (known as marginalia).
-Using the study of comparative writing styles (palaeography), the codex is dated to the 8th or 9th century.
-The codex is currently kept in the Great Lavra monastery (B' 52) on the Athos peninsula.
+Using the study of comparative writing styles (palaeography), it has been dated to the 8th or 9th century.
+It is currently kept in the Great Lavra monastery (shelf number B' 52) on the Athos peninsula.

 Description

 The manuscript is a codex (precursor to the modern book format), containing 261 parchment leaves (sized 21 by 15.3 cm), with the text-block being 15 by 8.7 cm.
 The text is written in small uncial letters, in one column of 31 lines per page.
-These letters have breathings (utilised to designate vowel emphasis) and accents (used to indicate voiced pitch changes).
-The codex contains a table of contents ("κεφαλαια" / kephalaia) before each book, the Ammonian Sections and Eusebian Canons (early systems of dividing the four Gospels into different sections), lectionary notes in the margin (for liturgical use), musical notes (neumes), and subscriptions.
+The letters have breathings (utilised to designate vowel emphasis) and accents (used to indicate voiced pitch changes).
+The codex contains a table of contents (known as κεφαλαια / kephalaia) before each book, the Ammonian Sections and Eusebian Canons (early systems of dividing the four Gospels into different sections), lectionary notes in the margin (for liturgical use), musical notes (neumes), and subscriptions.
 It is considered one of the oldest manuscripts with musical notes.